Erik Berg (footballer): Djurgårdens IF and retirement

 On 26 June 2018, Berg was presented by Allsvenskan side Djurgårdens IF for an undisclosed fee rumored to be in the 8-9 million SEK range.
 He signed a 4.5 year contract keeping him at the Stockholm club through 2022 where he will wear the jersey number 21.
 In 2019, he helped the club win the 2019 Allsvenskan title.

 On 11 June 2021, Berg announced his retirement from professional football after a couple of injury-plagued seasons.

 International career

 Berg made his international debut for Sweden in 2014.
 He was selected for Euro 2016 where he played in all three games before Sweden was eliminated in the group stage.
 Berg retired from the national team after the tournament at the age of 27, having played 12 international games.

 Personal life

-Berg is married to television presenter Carina Berg.
-He changed from Johansson to his wife's surname in 2019 after they had married.
+In 2018, Berg married television presenter Carina Berg, thereby changing his last name, Johansson, to his wife's in 2019.

 Unlike other footballers, he had the unusual trait of being totally uninterested in watching football.
 He only ever watched matches when he had to prepare himself for forthcoming games, viewing the sport solely as his profession.